Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

 Nigel Lax, Director, MARCOL

-I first met Terence in 1994.
-I was in my late 30s, and had been through a fairly institutional career.
-I qualified as a chartered surveyor, and spent 10 years in private practice post-qualification in various parts of the UK.
+I first met Terence Cole in 1994 when I was in my late 30s.
+By then, I had already gone through a fairly traditional career path.
+I had qualified as a chartered surveyor and spent 10 years working in private practice across various parts of the UK.
 Then I came down to London to work for a developer in the late 80s.
 This was an inauspicious time to come to London: the developer I worked with was going down the tubes like a lot of developers at the time.
 I had a respite at the Halifax Building Society again very traditional financial institution – and then I met Terence.

-After that he made me a job offer.
-I realised I didn’t want to spend the rest of my life at the Halifax.
-30 years later I am effectively still working for the Cole family office and for Mark’s family office: it’s gone in a flash.
-Terence took you outside your comfort zone beyond the boundaries that you were comfortable with.
+After that, he made me a job offer.
+I realized I didn’t want to spend the rest of my life at the Halifax.
+Thirty years later, I’m still working for the Cole family office and Mark’s family office – it’s all gone by in a flash.
+Terence always pushed you beyond your comfort zone, outside the boundaries you were used to.

-That’s the best thing you can do in your career: to be tested all the time is to learn all the time.
-Now, in my late 60s, I am still looking for new intellectual stimulation.
-I have also developed other interests which I don’t think I would be doing but for Terence: he was so mind-expanding in the way he approached things.
+That’s the best thing you can do in your career: being tested all the time means you’re learning all the time.
+Now, in my late 60s, I’m still seeking new intellectual stimulation.
+I’ve also developed other interests that I don’t think I would’ve pursued if not for Terence.
+He had a mind-expanding approach to everything.

-He also had this extraordinary attention to detail.
-My wife worked with him on one of his refurbishments which was hugely frustrating for her but she learned a huge amount.
-Specifically, don’t put up with second best if you know it can be done better: particularly if you are paying for something, criticise it.
-My wife is very like him now.
-We are doing a project up in Yorkshire and for the contractors it’s frustrating at first, but if they get it, people can lift their game.
+He also had an extraordinary attention to detail.
+My wife worked with him on one of his refurbishments, which was hugely frustrating for her, but she learned a lot.
+Specifically, don’t settle for second best when you know something can be done better – especially if you’re paying for it.
+Criticize it.
+My wife is much like him now.
+We’re doing a project up in Yorkshire, and at first, the contractors found it frustrating, but if they understand it, they can really raise their game.

-Parties were Terence’s hobby: that was what he lived for.
-The Coles always used to throw a party on Boxing Day.
-On one occasion they took a suite in the Savoy but we turned up at the allotted time and were held on the ground floor in the lobby of the hotel because the room wasn’t ready.
-We then discovered that 30 minutes before the party was due to start, Terence had decided he didn’t like the layout of the room so he literally got them to take the doors off the hinges so that the space flowed better.
+Parties were Terence Cole’s hobby – that’s what he lived for.
+The Coles always threw a party on Boxing Day.
+One year, they took a suite at the Savoy, but when we arrived at the scheduled time, we were held in the lobby because the room wasn’t ready.
+We then found out that, just 30 minutes before the party was to start, Terence decided he didn’t like the room layout.
+He had them take the doors off the hinges to make the space flow better.

-It was certainly never dull.
+It was never dull.
 MARCOL isn’t the same without him.
-There are youngsters in the office who will never experience that.
-With Terence there were no airs and graces: no aloofness.
-He wanted to be looked after and respected by people but at the same time he would give that respect and care back.
+The younger staff will never experience that.
+With Terence, there were no airs and graces – no aloofness.
+He wanted people to look after and respect him, but at the same time, he gave that respect and care back.

 Victoria Boxall-Hunt, Group Operations Director, MARCOL

 I genuinely think they broke the mould when they made Terence Cole.
-He didn’t do things that people expected, in fact quite the opposite.
-I learned a lot from him, particularly to be patient, stay quiet, listen intently and to stand up for myself and fight my corner.
-He had an innate understanding of people and a way of asking questions and getting things done that astounded.
-What seemed utterly preposterous at the beginning of a meeting would seem totally doable (somehow) by the end.
-He had the most incredible way of talking people into doing things and making people think it was their idea in the first place.
-He helped me plan my wedding and took great interest in all things.
-He even said I must have his car and driver to take me to the church and that he would get a taxi.
+He didn’t do things people expected; in fact, he did quite the opposite.
+I learned a lot from him, especially to be patient, stay quiet, listen intently, and stand up for myself and fight my corner.
+He had an innate understanding of people and a unique way of asking questions and getting things done that astounded me.
+What seemed utterly preposterous at the start of a meeting would somehow seem totally doable by the end.
+He had an uncanny ability to persuade people, often making them believe the idea was theirs all along.
+Deeply involved in planning my wedding, he took a genuine interest in every detail.
+For example, he insisted I use his car and driver to go to the church, while he would take a taxi.

-I have witnessed so many unbelievably kind and thoughtful gestures over the years that genuinely made a positive impact on peoples’ lives.
-He was driven by making a difference and an impact, which he did.
-I think of him often an ask myself regularly: “What would TC have done?”
+I’ve witnessed so many unbelievably kind and thoughtful gestures over the years that genuinely made a positive impact on people’s lives.
+He was driven by making a difference and leaving an impact, which he did.
+I think of him often and regularly ask myself, “What would TC have done?”

-I was married to Terence for 48 years.
-When I met him, I was a young actress who had just done a movie in LA.
-I was doing publicity and was asked to go to a fabulous European men’s shop to sign autographs.
-I saw a big giant limousine pull up outside the shop, and Terence got out with two guys.
-He looked around and was soon trying on clothes.
-At the end of that, he said: “I’m going to take all these clothes on the condition that that lady over there delivers them to the Beverly Hills Hotel.”
+I was married to Terence Cole for 48 years.
+When I met him, I was a young actress who had just finished a movie in LA.
+I was doing publicity and had been asked to visit a fabulous European men’s shop to sign autographs.
+I saw a big limousine pull up outside, and Terence stepped out with two men.
+He looked around and quickly started trying on clothes.
+At the end, he said, “I’ll take all these clothes on the condition that that lady over there delivers them to the Beverly Hills Hotel.”

-When I was informed of this proposal, I said: “I’m not doing that.”
-But he had this power about him and this presence.
-I went with the driver there, and said: “The clothes are here” and I was asked in for a drink.
-I stayed him with a week at which point he said: “If you play your cards right, I’m willing to marry you.”
+When I heard this proposal, I said, “I’m not doing that.”
+But Terence had this power and presence.
+I went with the driver to deliver the clothes, and when I arrived, I was invited in for a drink.
+I stayed with him for a week, at which point he said, “If you play your cards right, I’m willing to marry you.”

-Perhaps it could be daunting sometimes.
-If I said, “I’m not doing this,” he’d reply.
-“We are doing this – I know what’s right.”
-The secret to staying married to him was to know how to challenge him back.
+It could be daunting sometimes.
+If I said, “I’m not doing this,” he’d reply, “We are doing this – I know what’s right.”
+The secret to staying married to him was learning how to challenge him back.

-When he died – in London at the Cleveland Clinic, I wanted him to be buried in America.
-It’s the most beautiful place.
-On one side you have the sea, on the other are mountains.
-He is buried in his tuxedo jacket, his pink open-neck silk shirt, white trousers and green velvet carpet slippers.
+When he died in London at the Cleveland Clinic, I wanted him buried in America.
+It’s a beautiful place, with the sea on one side and mountains on the other.
+He is buried in his tuxedo jacket, a pink open-neck silk shirt, white trousers, and green velvet carpet slippers.
 My husband danced to his own tune in life.

-Alex Cole, Terence’s son, founder of Elevate Entertainment
+Alex Cole, Terence Cole’s son, founder of Elevate Entertainment

 My father was a man who created his own destiny: it was his way or the high way.
 He was a man who’d built something from the ground up in business, and didn’t apologise for it.
 Why should he?
 He could humble any mighty person – no matter how powerful you were, he could always teach you something.
 He had this way of speaking in a low voice, of taming people, and drawing people into his wisdom.
 I knew if I went into property development and private investment, I would never get close to what he was doing: I didn’t want to interfere with the master.
 My path in life was a little to his chagrin: “There’s no money in that,” he’d say.